Hue-Jhan/Remote-Dll-injector-Trojan/README.md

 # Remote Dll injector Trojan
-Undetected trojan using dll injection of a custom library that spawns a shell on a target machine, undetected by Windows defender.
+Simple dll injector trojan  of a custom dll that spawns a shell on a target machine.
 This code is for educational purposes only, do not use it for any malicious or unauthorized activity.

 # 💻 Code